-Performance outcomes Acceptable outcomes Built form PO1 AO1.1 The height and bulk of buildings and structures are consistent with the intended character of the zone and do not adversely impact the character or amenity of the streetscape, adjoining sites and surrounding area.
-Building height (for buildings other than a Class 10a building under the Building Code of Australia) does not exceed: (a) 8.5 metres above ground level where the ground has a slope less than fifteen (15) per cent; or (b) ten (10) metres above ground level where the ground has a slope equal to or greater than fifteen (15) per cent.
-AO1.2 Building height of a standalone Class 10a building under the Building Code of Australia does not exceed the lesser of the following: (a) if there is a dwelling house on the site, the height of the dwelling house; or (b) five (5) metres to the apex of the Class 10a building.
-AO1.3 Site cover does not exceed fifty (50) per cent.
-PO2 AO2.1 The design and siting of buildings and structures results in a high level of on-site amenity, and does not adversely impact the character or amenity of the streetscape or adjoining sites having regard to the following: (a) minimisation of potential sources of nuisance; There is a 1.8 metre high screen fence located along all common lot boundaries between any sensitive land use and any use within the business activities group, centre activities group, entertainment activities group, industrial activities group or special activities group. (b) provision of and maintenance of access to natural light and ventilation; AO2.2
+Performance outcomes Acceptable outcomes Built form PO1 AO1.1 The height and bulk of buildings and structures are consistent with the intended character of the zone and do not adversely impact the character The height of buildings (other than a Class 10a building under the Building Code of Australia) does not exceed: or amenity of the streetscape, adjoining sites and surrounding area. (a) two (2) storeys and 8.5 metres above ground level where the ground has a slope less than fifteen (15) per cent; or (b) two (2) storeys and ten (10) metres above ground level where the ground has a slope equal to or greater than fifteen (15) per cent.
+AO1.2 The height of a standalone Class 10a building under the Building Code of Australia, being a garage or shed, does not exceed the lesser of the following: (a) if there is a dwelling house on the site, the height of the dwelling house; or(b) five (5) metres to the apex of the Class 10a building.
+AO1.3 The volume of a standalone Class 10a building under the Building Code of Australia, being a garage or shed, does not exceed three (3) per cent of the lot volume.
+Editor's note: Lot volume is defined in SC1.2 Administrative definitions.
+AO1.4 Site cover does not exceed fifty (50) per cent.

+The design and siting of buildings and structures results in a high level of on-site amenity, and does not adversely impact the character or amenity of the streetscape or adjoining sites having regard to the following:

-- (c) provision of and maintenance of open space for any dwellings; and - (d) provision of and maintenance of the privacy for any habitable buildings.
+- (a) minimisation of potential sources of nuisance: - (b) provision of and maintenance of access to natural light and ventilation; - (c) provision of and maintenance of open space for any dwellings; and - (d) provision of and maintenance of the privacy for any habitable buildings.